kevzettler/kevzettler.github.com/_posts/2015-10-19-introduction_to_clojurescript.md

 ### Running The Project

-To execute the current project, open a terminal window and change directories to our hello_world project directory.
+To execute the current project, open a terminal window and change directories to our hello-world project directory.
 Execute the following:
 ```lein figwheel```

 This will start Figwheel waiting for updates to build.
 Leave this terminal running.
 In a separate terminal, again change to the project directory and execute: